Grove Transport Economics

 At Grove, we combine transport economic analysis, policy understanding, a multi-modal knowledge base and research strength to advise on complex transport issues, projects, programs and opportunities.
 We also collaborate, to assemble the range of capabilities each assignment calls for.

-Director Phil Potterton is former head of the Bureau of Infrastructure, Transport and Research Economics, in a 30-year Commonwealth and Territory public service career.
+Director Phil Potterton is former head of the Bureau of Infrastructure, Transport and Research Economics, in a 30-year Commonwealth and Northern Territory public service career.
 Phil has been co-director of advisory firm Economic Connections, alongside Dr Anthony Ockwell.
 Phil was previously also the Canberra Strategy & Economics Lead at professional services firm GHD.
 At the 44th Australasian Transport Research Forum in 2023, Phil was awarded the John H Taplin Best Paper Prize for his paper: What policy rationales can underpin high speed, fast and improved passenger rail in Australia?

 Grove Transport Economics’ service offering spans: